Procras/notes/lib/Glossary/README.md

 ## M

+* ### Memoization

-* __Memoization:__  If we already have a value for the instance variable, use it.
+If we already have a value for the instance variable, use it.
 If not, then go get a new value, and assign it to the instance variable.

 ```ruby
 def car